SpellholdStudios/Isra_NPC/README.md

 - Commented code as much as possible.

 - Added Modmerge check for SoD games.
+- Replaced `GAME_IS` conditions with variables checks to speed up install time.
+- Removed SoA checks as Isra needs BGT or Tutu to be installed.

 - Fixed Isra portraits in EE games.
 - Traified rh#isfix.baf.